 We believe that offering curated bundles to new and expecting parents will make the journey to parenthood easier, increase brand loyalty, average order size, and offer an opportunity for add-ons and subscriptions for essential items.

-To test the viability of the offering, we went to Walmart and bought all the items that would go into a baby bundle.
-Everything, including the box it comes in, is available at the store.
+To test the viability of the offering, we went to a Walmart and bought all the items that would go into a themed baby bundle.
+Everything, including the box it comes in, was available for purchase at the store.

 We wanted to test the concept but didn’t want the Walmart brand to impact the integrity of our results.
-We decided to build a live prototype website as if it were a new company.
+So we built a live prototype website as if it were a new company.
 We would test it with a wide audience of both expecting and new parents.

-Myself and our visual designer worked in Figma, iterating on the basic structure of the prototype pages.
+Myself and our visual designer worked collaboratively in Figma, iterating on the basic structure of the site.

-I bought the domain “bundledwith.love” and a plan on Wix.
-We got to work building out the test site, simple branding, concept pages, and product offerings, then published it to the web.
+I bought the domain “bundledwith.love” and a hosting plan on Wix.
+We built a simple brand, concept pages, and variable product offerings, then published it to the web.

-When the results came in, we got a high NPS and trust signals.
+When the results came in, we saw high NPS and trust signals.
 Most interesting to us were the reasons why our participants did not want to buy the essentials bundle:

-It was clear to us that bundles are very helpful, but to make the offering compelling, to instill confidence and provide real value, we needed to create content that educates and informs, and then seamlessly integrate shopping items in.
+It was clear to us that bundles are convenient, but to make them compelling we needed to provide added value and instill confidence & trust by creating helpful content that educates and informs foremost, and then seamlessly integrate relevant items in.

 What if we offered bundles, starter packs, kits, and comprehensive guides for anything?
-What if they weren’t just for life events or categories, but for personal growth?
+What if they weren’t just for life events but categories, hobbies, goals, and personal growth?

 I put this pitch deck together in Keynote and played it for our VP in our next project review. (video)